lucjones20/ES-synth-starter/README.md

 - a.
 Polyphony
     - With the default/base implementation of phaseAcc and currentStepSize, only one note was able to be played at any given time and if multiple notes were played at the same time, the right-most note would be played.

-    - By changing the phaseAcc variable to a uint32_t array, phaseAccArray, all currently pressed keys are accounted for. phaseAccArray has size 96 since there are 12 keys per octave and 8 octaves.
+    - By changing the phaseAcc variable to a uint32_t array, phaseAccArray, all currently pressed keys are accounted for. phaseAccArray has size 96 accounting for 8 octaves of 12 keys.

     - Vout is the total sum corresponding to each of the pressed keys and the resulting sound achieves polyphony.